QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 print(dir()[-1::-1])
 ```

-We can find these names appear in current namespace now.
+We can find these names appear in the current namespace now.

-This uniform treatment of data in Python (everything is an object) helps keep the language simple and consistent.
+*This uniform treatment of data in Python (everything is an object) helps keep the language simple and consistent.*

 ## Exercises